Jul 29, 2019 | Guest Experience | Reading Time: 5 minutes

 Being online is not enough.
 It’s basic.
 It doesn’t give you any relevant competitive advantages.
 But to have an online chat will.

-Chats, human or bot, gives the user the experience they expect, providing interaction with them.
+Chats, human or bot, give the user the experience they expect, providing interaction with them.
 They help users to find what they are looking for, increasing the chances of booking and returning.

 Grab these business opportunities by providing online service to take away any doubts clients might have.